bnfour/md-mods/readme.md

 > This feature is intended to be used with English locale.

 ### Configuration
-This mod's prefereneces are used to toggle the mods.
+This mod's preferences are used to toggle the mods.
 In addition, the alternative mode for HP/Fever sync has its own toggle.

 The preferences are stored in MelonLoader's default preferences file, `UserData/MelonPreferences.cfg` (relative to game's root directory).
 Launching the game with the mod installed should create the following section in the file:
 ```toml